sohrabsarabian/CFDParallelJava3D/README.md

 ### 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License (GPL)

 ### 📬 Contact